AdiD-1007/Gemini_Ai_project/README.md

 # Gemini_Ai_project
-Here i have built AI boat as well as image captioning
+Here I have built an AI bot which does image captioning as well.